Paris Plages, July

 Foire du Trône

-Dating back over a millennium, from 957 AD, this huge funfair is held on the Pelouse de Reuilly of the Bois de Vincennes from around Easter to early June.
+Dating back over a millennium, from 957 AD, this huge funfair (www.foiredutrone.com) is held on the Pelouse de Reuilly of the Bois de Vincennes from around Easter to late May/early June.

 Marathon International de Paris

-On your marks…the Paris International Marathon (www.schneiderelectricparismarathon.com), usually held on the second Sunday of April, starts on av des Champs-Élysées, 8e, and finishes on av Foch, 16e, attracting 57,000 runners from 144 countries at last count.
+On your marks…the Paris International Marathon (www.schneiderelectricparismarathon.com), usually held on the second Sunday of April, starts on av des Champs-Élysées, 8e, and finishes on av Foch, 16e, attracting some 55,000 runners from around 145 countries.

 Foire de Paris